robertmasters/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

   ```
   Ensure the new User contains all of the data supplied in the RequestBody.

-- [ ] PATCH /todos/todo/{todoid} - mark a todo as completed.
+- [ ] PATCH /todos/todos/{todoid} - mark a todos as completed.
   - Note that this method always sets the `completed` field to true.
-You should not allow users to set a todo's `completed` to false.
+You should not allow users to set a todos's `completed` to false.

 - [ ] DELETE /users/user/{userid} - Deletes a user based off of their userid and deletes all their associated todos.